-12. Excavation Page
+12. Excavation Safety Page

-Safety 2

-Procedures
+Procedures 2

-Revision Date: 12/2/19 Updated
+Revision Date: 12/23/2022 Updated

-3) Before any worker may enter a trench or excavated area, the Competent Person must inspect the area for water accumulation.
+must inspect the area for water accumulation.
 Employees shall not work in excavations in which there is accumulated water, or in excavations in which water is accumulating, unless adequate precautions have been taken to protect employees against the hazards posed by water contamination.
 The precautions necessary to protect employees adequately vary with each situation, but could include special support of shield systems to protect from cave-ins, water removal to control the level of accumulating water, or use of a safety harness and lifeline.
 If water is controlled or prevented from accumulating by the use of water removal equipment, the water removal equipment and operations shall be monitored by a Competent Person to ensure proper operation.
 If excavation work interrupts the natural drainage of surface water (such as streams), diversion ditches, dikes or other suitable means shall be used to prevent surface water from entering the excavation and to provide adequate drainage of the area adjacent to the excavation.
 Excavations subject to runoff from heavy rains will require an inspection by a competent person and compliance with paragraphs (h) (1) and (h) (2) of this section.